 - low birth weight

 Since it’s a stimulant, caffeine might help keep you awake, but it also can raise your blood pressure and heart rate.
 This might all be OK at first, but as your pregnancy progresses, your body’s ability to break down caffeine slows down.
 You might feel jittery, have trouble sleeping, or experience heartburn if you drink too much.

 Caffeine is also a diuretic, which means it causes you to release water.
-Drink plenty of water to offset the water loss caused by caffeine.
-Never consume excessive amounts (eight cups or more in one day) of tea or coffee during your pregnancy.
+Drink plenty of water to offset any water loss caused by caffeine.

-Just be sure to monitor your overall intake of caffeine to stay below the 200 mg per day level.
+Just be sure to monitor your overall intake of caffeine to stay below your doctor’s recommended limits.
 To make sure you stay below that level, also add up the caffeine you consume in:

 - black tea

 Herbal teas aren’t made from the actual tea plant, but rather from parts of plants like: